aspose-words/Aspose.Words-API-References/english/net/aspose.words/tablestyle/rightpadding/_index.md

 title: TableStyle.RightPadding
 linktitle: RightPadding
 second_title: Aspose.Words for .NET API Reference
-description: TableStyle property.
+description: TableStyle RightPadding property.
 Gets or sets the amount of space in points to add to the right of the contents of table cells in C#.
 type: docs
 weight: 110
 url: /net/aspose.words/tablestyle/rightpadding/